Oats

 Fiber: 10.6g

-Key Nutrients: Manganese, phosphorus, magnesium, iron, zinc, B vitamins
+Key Nutrients: Manganese, phosphorus, magnesium, iron, zinc, and B vitamins

 💉 Suggested Bolus